That Motorola Razr foldable will squeak out a debut before year's end

 "It needs to position the device very carefully," Milanesi said.

 But Motorola didn't take advantage of the success of the Razr, and it struggled to compete with Apple and others in smartphones.
 Google purchased Motorola in 2012, and then resold it two years later to Lenovo.
-Motorola has made its mark largely on well-outfitted budget phones like the Moto G franchise and its Moto Z franchise, which is upgradable to 5G via a Moto Mod attachment.
+Motorola has made its mark largely on well-outfitted budget phones like those in the Moto G line and in the Moto Z franchise, which is upgradable to 5G via a Moto Mod attachment.
 But it's also aiming to get into more-premium devices, especially when it comes to 5G.

 While Razr is a recognizable name, Motorola doesn't have the luxury of a huge marketing budget and product lineup like its bigger phone rivals, Milanesi said.